ehdro06/Sepals/README.md

 If you don't know which version to choose, please use the latest version of all the optimization mods, Sepals will ensure compatibility with them.

+### Important
+Sepals won't be to support any old versions and snapshot versions of Minecraft, all bug fixes and features are only available in the newest version.

 ### Specially